rjlasko/ansible/libvirt/README.md

 1. install libvirt on a host, and
 2. it can be used to install guest VMs

+## General properties
+- `libvirt` - the prefix property that host and guest VM properties should be declared under
+    - `host` - properties for the host
+    - `guests` - a list of guests to install

+### Host installation properties
+- `default_uri` - the default URI to access guests under
+- `bridge` - the name of a network bridge available to be used
+- `users` - a list usernames to add as VM admins
+- `pools` - a list of file system locations that libvirt can use to store VMs and access ISOs
+    - `name` - the name of the pool - `default` is the first location that libvirt looks at
+    - `path` - the location of the pool

 ### Guest installation properties

 ##### General